CarlHitos/CapstoneProjectBackEnd/README.md

 | /api/services/createService            | POST        | [createdService]             | Create a new service      |
 | /api/services/editService/:service_id  | PUT         | [updatedService]             | Edit a service            |
 | /api/services/deleteService/:service_id| DELETE      | {msg: "Service deleted"}     | Delete a service          |
+      Note: The routes for creating, editing, and deleting services require the user to have an 'admin' role for access.
+Unauthorized access will result in a 403 Forbidden error.

 ## Postman Collection and Environment